 Even if you have some DNS logging enabled, the data set isn't always reliable.
 If your DNS is hosted by a third party, you can enable logging but finding the source of the query is extremely difficult.
 The data DNS servers log and the format of those logs can also vary widely from server to server, making them hard to correlate and analyze.

 The firewall is often the primary network security device for monitoring and permitting or blocking traffic and data; however, DNS traffic is generally allowed to pass through perimeter defenses––such as firewalls––that typically block inbound and outbound malicious traffic.
-Of course, it's possible to define a rule that denies any DNS queries from IP addresses outside your allocated numbers space, but advanced DNS tunneling and other methods like DNS *water torture*––an attack method that sends waves of non-existant subdomains to keep the DNS resolver continually working outside of the cache to exhaust its resources––can easily evade these defenses.
+Of course, it's possible to define a rule that denies any DNS queries from IP addresses outside your allocated numbers space, but advanced DNS tunneling and other methods like DNS water torture––an attack method that sends waves of non-existent subdomains to keep the DNS resolver continually working outside of the cache to exhaust its resources––can easily evade these defenses.

 Intrusion Detection Systems (IDS)

 Traditional IDS relies on signatures to detect malicious activity, meaning that these tools cannot dynamically detect unusual behavior against normal patterns.
 This makes DNS-based C2 an attractive exfiltration tactic for pivoting attackers that wish to evade IDS detection.
 Attackers leverage DGA and data fragmentation to avoid detection from rigid IDS signatures that include explicit IPs, domain names, or payload size limits.

 Using Network Traffic to Detect Malicious DNS Activity